 - The possibility to print batteries in any shape with a single 3D-system (almost any geometry is possible).

-- The possibility to integrate additives into the printing process and the ability to print thin electrical arresters or embedded electronic components into the batteries.
+- The possibility to integrate additives into the printing process and the ability to print thin current collectors or embedded electronic components into the batteries.

 - Automatic production at high speeds is also possible.

 The production of solid-state batteries offers the potential for a huge quantum leap in energy density, which will vastly decrease the cost of battery technology.
 It also boasts the ability to speed up charging by about six times.
 These batteries are also safer as they avoid using flammable, dangerous and toxic substances that are typically found in liquid electrolyte batteries.